-The HCSA model uses the Athlete Centered Model, wherein the student-athlete is the centre of developmental attention.
+The Hockey Canada Skills Academy (HCSA) model uses the Athlete Centred Model, wherein the student-athlete is the centre of developmental attention.
 The student-athlete’s physical, mental and social-skill developmental needs are always respected by each organization associated with the HCSA program.
 Although minimum standards of performance are expected athletically and academically (as agreed upon by local partners), each student-athlete progresses at their own individual pace and ambitions.
 The outcome is not to develop future professional or international caliber athletes, or even Rhodes Scholars.
 The outcome is to enhance a student-athlete’s confidence, individual playing skills, self-esteem and opportunities in both academics and athletics beyond the primary and secondary school system all while making efficient use of arena facilities during school hours.

 The establishment of a Hockey Canada Skills Academy program involves creating partnerships between a number of groups to be an effective and efficient program.
 All partners must endorse the HCSA application.

 The annual single-school licensing fee for program operation is $1,000.
 In addition, a $20 per participant registration fee is assessed.
 There are alternative fee options for school district models.
 For more information on these models, click here.
 Further information is available by contacting [email protected].

 All active HCSA program licensees receive the following products and services on an annual basis: